Skip to Main Content

 A Sixth-Floor Counter in Causeway Bay's Omakase Circuit

-Causeway Bay is not Hong Kong's flashiest address for Japanese dining, but that has become part of its appeal.
+Sushi Gin is a premium Japanese omakase restaurant in Hong Kong's Causeway Bay, located on the sixth floor of Cubus on Hoi Ping Road, and it suits diners seeking a focused counter experience.
 While the hotel corridors of Central and Tsim Sha Tsui host the city's most decorated rooms, Causeway Bay has quietly accumulated a serious cluster of counters whose reputations travel by word-of-mouth rather than lobby placement.
 Sushi Gin sits on the sixth floor of Cubus, a mixed-use building on Hoi Ping Road, which means the approach involves an elevator rather than a doorman, and the dining room announces itself only once you've arrived.
 That dynamic, common across Hong Kong's vertical dining culture, tends to filter the room toward guests who came specifically, not incidentally.

 The broader context matters: Hong Kong has one of Asia's densest concentrations of serious sushi, with counters operating at every tier from neighbourhood spots to rooms that match the pricing of Sushi Shikon or Sushi Saito.
 That density pushes each counter toward a distinct identity.
 The mid-tier in Hong Kong sushi is arguably the most competitive segment in any Asian city outside Tokyo, and survival in it over multiple years signals something about consistency and customer loyalty rather than novelty.